 CREATE VIDEOS WITH THE VIDEO CREATIVE BUILDER

 To help sellers create basic video ads, Amazon has a Video Creative Builder, also in beta version.
 You must be either be a DSP self-service or managed-service customer to access this feature.
+As an alternative, you can use an online video editor tool with pre-made video ad templates to create your video ads.

 Video ads usually have a logo, a custom headline, and up to three products.
 You can experiment with different creative ad combinations using the “Ad Preview” drop-down before submitting the video ad for approval.